bokov/kl2_kc_analysis/README.md

    repository will automatically attempt to satisfy all the necessary R packages, process the data, and generate a report similar to the one I have on https://rpubs.com/bokov/kidneycancer .
-       * If you have made edits to any files you will need to either uncomment the line at ht
+     * If you have made edits to any files you will either need to uncomment the line near the beginning of `exploration.R` that says `#options(gitstamp_prod=F);` or ...
+     * ...you will need to find some upstream repo to which you can push changes (perhaps your own fork, or a local git repo), and commit all changes
+     * If you don't do at least one of the above you will have uncommitted changes which would make the reproducibility of your report uncertain for production release, and then the audit functions from `trailR.R` will deliberately throw an error.
 5. The following is what each file here does:
      * `config.R`: sets the path to your local copy of the data
      * `global.R`: calls config.R, then attempts to install all the needed R